 Fur, Feathers, and Ferns

 During this adventure, scouts will investigate some local and exotic animals that are endangered, and learn how Seneca Park Zoo is making a difference.
 We will also learn about composting and planting at the Zoo.
-Scouts will plants some herbs to bring home to start their own garden.
+Scouts will plant some herbs or vegetables to bring home to start their own gardens.

 This experience will help fulfill requirements 1-7 of the adventure.

 Paws on the Path

 Join us for our Paws on the Path wolf adventure!
 We will hike around Seneca Park Zoo and identify the awesome animals that call it home, including some local animals.
 Scouts will play an interactive game where they will learn about wolves and the challenges they face in their natural range.

 This experience will help fulfill requirements 1-3 & 5-7 of the adventure.